hibanejjari/PI-_2025_Equipe_535/README.md

 ### 1)	Prerequisites

-1	Windows 10/11 with admin rights
+-	Windows 10/11 with admin rights

-2	Docker Desktop installed and running (WSL 2 backend enabled)
+-	Docker Desktop installed and running (WSL 2 backend enabled)

-3	Git installed
+-	Git installed

-4	Python 3.11 installed (ok if 3.13 is also present)
+- Python 3.11 installed (ok if 3.13 is also present)

-5 A web browser (Chrome/Edge)
+- Chrome or Edge

 Verify Docker:

-In your main terminal after opening docker run : docker version docker run hello-world
+In your main terminal after opening docker run :
+**docker version docker run hello-world**

 **2)	Get and Run Superset with Docker**